CarlosAlfredo4200/holbertonschool-simple_shell/README.md

 # My Shell- C ***simple shell***
 ![](https://st2.depositphotos.com/1084193/8786/v/600/depositphotos_87862980-stock-illustration-dna-abstract-icon-and-element.jpg)
-## CCSH
+## My shell

-CCSH is a basic command line interface that prints a prompt for the user to type a command and then prints exactly what the user typed on the next line.
+My shell is a basic command line interface that prints a prompt for the user to type a command and then prints exactly what the user typed on the next line.

 For proper compilation it uses: